lblod/ember-rdfa-editor/README.md

 The callback provided to rdfaEditorInit is called when the editor element is inserted and provides an object with the following interface:
  - property `htmlContent`: a cleaned up (with as much as possible internal state remove) version of the htmlContent
  - property `richNode`: a copy of the internal representation of the document.
- - property `rootNode`: a copy of the dom of the editor (includes the editor element)
+ - property `rootElement`: a copy of the dom of the editor (includes the editor element)
  - function `setHtmlContent(html)`: function to set the html content of the editor

 You can pass basic options when you load the editor.
 Add a value of "true" to enable.
 Remove option or pass null to disable.